 Raw kombucha infused with superfruits also delivers a maximum amount of nutrients to the body.
 For instance, GT's Passionberry Bliss contains both passion fruit and blackberries, giving your system the antioxidants it needs.
 Their Guava Goddess drink is said to aid weight loss while supplying Vitamin A to the cells and tissues of the body.
 GT's Synergy Trilogy features raspberries, lemons, and ginger, all of which help digestive health.
 Each flavor has its own story and potential health benefits that fully back up the kombucha hype.

 If you're new to kombucha or have minimal experience with a pasteurized variety, start slow with GT's brand or any raw, fermented drink.
-The flavor of raw kombucha takes time to ease into, as it can taste both tart and exotic.
+The taste of raw kombucha takes time to ease into, as it has a unique, tart flavor profile.
 Synergy Kombucha, however, provides flavor notes of raspberries, mangos, and other tropical fruits, making it appeal to a broader spectrum of people.
 It isn't overly sweet (like a juice) and has a funky aftertaste to some.

 Another reason you should start slow with raw kombucha is to avoid the negative effects of detoxing.
 If you're new to fermented foods and don't currently take a probiotic supplement or eat yogurt, the addition of good bacteria and yeast to your gut may be unsettling at first.
 But don't worry—a small tummy ache is just your body's way of ridding itself of toxins and pathogens.